lspv | grep rootvg

 # mirrorvg rootvg hdisk0

-0516-1804 chvg: The quorum change takes effect immediately.
+0516-1804 chvg: The quorum change takes effect

-0516-1126 mirrorvg: rootvg successfully mirrored, user should perform
+0516-1126 mirrorvg: rootvg successfully mirrored, user

 bosboot of system to initialize boot records.
 Then, user must modify